Worldbuilding/worldbuilding.github.io/programs/index.md

 <a href="https://goo.gl/forms/uap6PmwzeyheZMJk2" class="btn btn-primary">Apply for Spotlight!</a>

-### I want to spotlight.
+### I want to Spotlight.
 Do I have to be there right at the start, or for 36 hours straight?
+Can I break up my 36 hours?

+Definitely not---you get to choose when during the weekend you want to host your Spotlight!
+You shouldn't neglect work or sleep.

+You can start whenever you want during your Spotlight weekend.
+From the beginning of your spotlight, you have up to 36 hours to present your world.
+You can't break this time up into smaller chunks.

-Definitely not---you shouldn't neglect sleep or work!
-We give you a 36-hour timeslot, but you can use as much or as little of it as you want---just let the audience know in `#community-programs` if you're leaving for a few hours or starting up again.
+You can use as much or as little of the 36 hours as you want---just let the audience know in `#community-programs` if you're leaving for a few hours or starting up again.

+### How can I start or stop my spotlight, or let people know if I'm leaving for a while?

+Our KazTron bot allows you to start and stop your spotlight:

+* `.spotlight start` will start your spotlight and start the 36-hour timer.
+* `.spotlight stop` will end your spotlight early.

+If you're just leaving for a while, you can let the audience know in `#community-programs`.
+You can choose to mention (ping) `@Spotlight Audience`, but do so sparingly: you should not be using that mention more than 2--4 times in one Spotlight.

+### How long is left in the current Spotlight?

+KazTron will post automated reminders about how long the current Spotlight has left.
+In addition, the Host and all members of the audience can use the command `.spotlight time` to find out how much time is left on the clock.

 ### Can I get notifications when Spotlights are happening?